Rockyseed/seed/README.md

 1. Clone the **Seed** with your favorite Git client.
 2. Go to the root folder of **SEED**, where you can find a `rush.json` file.
 3. Install dependencies with the Rush: `rush install`.
+If you changed the dependencies, run `rush generate` instead.
 4. And then run `rush rebuild`.
 This will build (or rebuild) all projects in **Seed**.